jonaslanzlinger/EDPO-Group1-Project/README.md

         * streamprocessor

 > NOTE: In case you run the project with the simulated factory it is crucial to do steps 3-6 in about 30 seconds since
-> the factory simulator will emitt messages directly to the warehouse and grabber.
+> the factory simulator will emit messages directly to the warehouse and grabber.
 > In case you run the project with the real factory, step 3 is skipped.

 3. (only Simulated Factory) Open the browser and go to `http://localhost:8085/send` to start the factory simulator.
-   MQTT messages will be produced each second from now.
+   MQTT messages will be produced each tenth of a second from now.

 4. Open another browser tab and go to `http://localhost:8084/send` to start the factory listener.
    The MQTT messages from the factory will now get relayed to the other services via Kafka.

 5. Open another browser tab and go to `http://localhost:8080/order.html`

+6. Issue 3 orders in that sequence: Blue, Red, White (This is necessary because the simulated data is for those 3 order types)

-6. The order should be processed automatically through the warehouse and the grabber.
+7. The order should be processed automatically through the warehouse and the grabber.

-7. Depending on whether the delivery was successful or not, you will need to complete a user task within the camunda tasklist.
+8. Depending on whether the delivery was successful or not, you will need to complete a user task within the camunda tasklist.

-8. Hint: Check the logs of the services to see the messages being processed.
+9. Hint: Check the logs of the services to see the messages being processed.

-9. Hint: Check online through camunda the process instances and tasks.
+10. Hint: Check online through camunda the process instances and tasks.

-10. Hint: Check the monitoring service to see the metrics of the factory.
+11. Hint: Check the monitoring service to see the metrics of the factory.

 * Go to `http://localhost:8086/` to see the monitoring of the single camunda tasks (grouped by id) that are propagated trough kafka.
 * Go to `http://localhost:8086/factory` to see the monitoring of the factory (e.g color stats, average values) that come from streamprocessing.